Gottlieb: History

 The company made the move into solid state machines starting in the late 1970s.
 The first few of these were remakes of electromechanical machines such as Cleopatra (in 1977), Joker Poker and Charlie's Angels.
 By that time, multiple player machines were more the mode and wedgeheads were no longer being produced.
 The last wedgehead was T.K.O.
 (1979) and the last single player machine was Asteroid Annie and The Aliens (1980).

 Gottlieb was bought by Columbia Pictures for $47M in 1976.
 By 1979 it had approximately 650 employees.
 Gottlieb released Q*bert in 1982, which would become immensely successful and is an icon of the golden age of arcade games.
 In 1983, the year after the Coca-Cola Company had acquired Columbia, Gottlieb was renamed Mylstar Electronics, but this proved to be short-lived.
 By 1984 the video game industry in North America was in the middle of a shakeout and Columbia closed down Mylstar at the end of September 1984.
 A management group, led by Gilbert G. Pollock, purchased Mylstar's pinball assets in October 1984 and continued the manufacture of pinball machines under a new company, Premier Technology.
+On 1985, certain assets of Gottlieb/Mylstar's video game division were sold to JVW Electronics, a Chicago-based electronics company founded by three former Gottlieb/Mylstar executives: John C. Von Lessen, William Jacobs, and Ron Waxman.
 As a result of this a number of prototype Mylstar arcade games, which were not purchased by the investors, were never released.
 Premier did go on to produce one last arcade game, 1989's Exterminator.
 Premier Technology, which returned to selling pinball machines under the name Gottlieb after the purchase, continued in operation until the summer of 1996.
+By 1992, Premier had started to create redemption and other gaming coin-op machines.